qLibc

 This field is to limit the scope where an option is allowed to be specified.
 Multiple section IDs can be ORed.

-QAC_SECTION_ALL means an option can be appeared in anywhere.
+QAC_SECTION_ALL means an option can appear anywhere.

-Definition at line 438 of file qaconf.c.
+Definition at line 439 of file qaconf.c.

 ◆ setdefhandler()

-static void setdefhandler ( qaconf_t * qaconf,
+void setdefhandler ( qaconf_t * qaconf,

-qaconf_cb_t * callback
+qaconf_cb_t * callback )

 static